top of page

 Birth does not always follow the plan you were given, and that is okay.

-If your caesarean birth is cancelled and you decide to labour and birth vaginally, I can still support you through your labour and birth.
+If your caesarean birth is cancelled and you decide to labour and birth vaginally,

 In this situation, an additional fee of £350 applies.